gusnan/puzzleblocks/README.txt

-You can always quit the program at once using Ctrl + Alt + X.
+You can always quit the program at once using Ctrl + Alt + X, or press the quit button in the main menu (which on the other hand doesn't have text yet).

 BUILDING